AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 The rule corresponds to requests by browser plugins (it's usually Flash).

-> #### Compatibility with different versions of Adguard
+> #### Compatibility with different versions of AdGuard
-> Adguard for Windows, macOS and Android often can't accurately determine this type and defines it as `other`.
+> AdGuard for Windows, macOS and Android often can't accurately determine this type and defines it as `other`.

 <a id="font-modifier"></a>
 ##### **`font`**